Daylily-Informatics/UltraQC/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

-1. Run megaqc with command: '...'
+1. Run ultraqc with command: '...'
 2. Select: '...'
 3. See error